 1917 You get the Parlor, Bedroom, and Bath at the Republic Theatre.
-This comedy by C. W. Bell and Mark E. Swan will run for 232 performances.
-Inhabiting these rooms are Helen Menken, Francine Larrimore, May Vallen.
-The show would later become a film vehicle—a talkie—for Buster Keaton.
+The comedy by C. W. Bell and Mark E. Swan runs for 232 performances.
+Inhabiting the rooms are Helen Menken, Francine Larrimore, and May Vallen.
+The show becomes a film vehicle—a talkie—for Buster Keaton.

-2001 Boldly going where he's been three times previously, "Star Trek" star Patrick Stewart returns to Broadway with his one-man performance of Charles Dickens' A Christmas Carol.
 2008 Harold Pinter, the one-time British actor who tried his hand at writing in the 1950s only to become one of the most prominent and influential playwrights of the second half of the 20th century, dies at age 78.
-The winner of the 2005 Nobel Prize for Literature, his plays included The Birthday Party, The Caretaker, The Homecoming and Betrayal.
+The winner of the 2005 Nobel Prize for Literature, his plays included The Birthday Party, The Caretaker, The Homecoming, and Betrayal.

 2012 Jack Klugman, who brought a straight-forward, salt-of-the-earth quality to scores of roles over a long career, and became famous as the television embodiment of Neil Simon's Oscar Madison in The Odd Couple, dies at age 90.
 Klugman was Tony-nominated for his performance as Herbie in the original production of Gypsy.
 His other Broadway credits included productions of The Odd Couple, I'm Not Rappaport, and The Sunshine Boys.